 The sad news for WH Smith is that is has been in the bottom two in the Which? survey for the last eight years.
 If that is not enough to spark them into action, you do wonder whether, by this time next year, they may be joining other retail giants like ToysRUs and Maplins in the retail graveyard.

 It is no surprise to see Sports Direct languishing near the bottom of the table either – grunts significantly outweigh smiles in there, with “I don’t know” their most popular customer service response from my experience.

-Although I have focussed on the retail sector in this article, the principles remain no matter what line of business you are in.
+Although I have focused on the retail sector in this article, the principles of this marketing secret remain no matter what line of business you are in.
 If your customers have a positive experience with your staff, and their “service with a smile” generates a smile, then you have given yourself the best chance to retain them.